kubeedge/kubeedge/docs/proposals/device-management-enhance.md

 * Add customized protocol config in device CRD.
 * Add common part in protocol config section
 * Extract common part of Modbus protocol config into an independent common part.
-* Allow add any customized K-V in protocol config and property visitor section.
+* Allow to add any customized K-V in protocol config and property visitor section.
 * Support using boolean, float, double and bytes to describe type of property in device model.